atealxt/atealxt.github.io/_posts/2016-02-04-google-messenger-review.md

 </h3>

 ![No advanced block option](https://github.com/atealxt/atealxt.github.io/blob/master/images/20160204/7_faked_number.png "No advanced block option")

+Spams are varied - some of numbers are mobile, some are likely from service provider; some real, some faked; some long, some short.

 Since my living area have terrible spam problem, I have to close whole notification of the APP.
 I'm wondering if it can provide a smarter way to block number, like block by number startwith/endwith, regular expression, message content etc. (I know there must have some powerful apps on Google Play, I just didn't trust 3rd message Apps yet).